PizKey/epa141a/_sources/intro.md

 This course teaches you how to use **computational models to support decisions on complex societal problems** — climate change, energy transition, water management — where the future is deeply uncertain and stakeholders disagree on values.

-You will work with a real climate Integrated Assessment Model (**JUSTICE**), run thousands of simulations, explore what happens under different scenarios and assumptions, design policies that are robust to uncertainty, and then defend your recommendations in a structured debate simulating **COP31 negotiations**.
+You will work with a real climate Integrated Assessment Model (**JUSTICE**), run thousands of simulations, explore what happens under different scenarios and assumptions, design policies that are robust to uncertainty, and then defend your recommendations in a structured debate simulating **climate change negotiations**.

 By the end of the course you will be able to run a full model-based policy analysis pipeline: from exploratory modelling and sensitivity analysis, through multi-objective optimisation, to robustness analysis and stakeholder communication.